New Research Reveals Insight into Engineers

 To successfully connect and communicate with your target audience, you must know the habits, mindset, and working conditions of engineers.
 To this end, many manufacturers invest time and resources into conducting research and building customer personas.

-Fortunately for industrial marketers, IEEE GlobalSpec has published its “2019 Pulse of Engineering” research report to help you with the task of understanding engineers and technical professionals.
+Fortunately for industrial marketers, GlobalSpec has published its “2019 Pulse of Engineering” research report to help you with the task of understanding engineers and technical professionals.
 The survey collected data about engineers’ work environment, the challenges and pressures they face, how they learn skills and manage knowledge, and more.

 The results produced several insights that can help you better understand your audience and help develop more effective communication strategies.